Day for Life – Message from the Bishops of England, Wales, Scotland and Ireland

 We will have coffee and tea in the St. Pope John Paul II Chapel at Our Lady of Lourdes after the Mass on Wednesday.
 If you are at Mass on that day, please stay behind and spend some time socialising and sharing with our fellow parishioners.

-Adoration and Exposition – Friday There will be Adoration and Exposition of the Blessed Sacrament from 10.30am to midday at St. Teilo’s on Friday.
-Why not come along to spend time in silent prayer and adoration before the Lord?
+Adoration and Exposition – Friday There will be Adoration and Exposition of the Blessed Sacrament from 10.30am to 11.30am at St. Teilo’s on Friday.
+Why not come along to spend time in silent prayer and Adoration before the Lord?